bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

 The DiscoMads algorith is built on the MADS algorithm with progressive barrier approach [AuDe09a]_ and includes two additional mechanisms:

-  `*` revealing hidden constraints or discontinuities: after each backbox evaluation, a revealing mechanism is triggered to check if a discontinuity or a hidden constraint has been revealed.
+  `*` revealing hidden constraints or discontinuities: after each blackbox evaluation, a revealing mechanism is triggered to check if a discontinuity or a hidden constraint has been revealed.

   `*` progressively escaping the surrounding regions: an additional blackbox output is automatically added during a run of DiscoMADS to penalize points close to discontinuities or hidden constraints regions.